Historical sites along the quay

 More places to discover

-Welcome to discover places of cultural and historical interest along Vaxholm's quay.
-There are QR codes at selected locations along the quay.
-Scan them and see and hear our cicerone Edward Blom tell you more about the place.
+QR codes are available at selected locations.
+Scan them to see and hear our guide Edward Blom tell you more about the place.

 -